Awards Criteria

 Bonus factor:

-● Certified with either organization (RSPA and PTR), and be current on their education and dues, and be in good standing with the certifying organizations.
+● Certified with either organization (RSPA and PTR), and be current on their education and dues,

 ● Registered Net Generation School Partner